What is a community foundation?

 We greatly value local grantmaking as a development tool: local grantmakers tend to be familiar with the local context and, by making small grants to community-based groups and organizations which are normally out of the sights of larger institutional donors, they allow funding to get much closer to the ground and to the people who best know how to address their needs.
 However, community philanthropy development is not only about grantmaking: it is also about tapping and accumulating local resources to address social and economic needs and to support community development.
 Enquiries from this type of organization will be treated on a case-by-case basis, but any application should demonstrate that some thought has been given to local resource mobilization for grantmaking.

-My organization is not a community foundation in the strictest sense, but we are a local grantmaker and have raised funds from a variety of local sources.
+My organization does not call itself a community foundation, but we are a local grantmaker and community philanthropy organization and have raised funds from a variety of local sources.
 Can we apply for a grant?

-We recognize that communities need not always be geographically defined and that, for example, women’s funds and environment funds – which are more interest-based – not only represent a form of ‘community’ but frequently also operate in a way not dissimilar to a community foundation (developing a long-term asset base, making grants, etc).
-Applications from such institutions will be considered on a case-by-case basis but we will consider supporting only activities that strengthen capacities in the core areas of grantmaking, asset development, governance, etc, rather than activities that are programmatically based.
+We recognize that communities need not always be geographically defined and that, for example, women’s funds and environment funds – which are more interest-based – not only represent a form of ‘community’ but frequently also operate in the same ways as community foundation (developing a long-term asset base, building community philanthropy, making grants, etc).
+Applications from such institutions are welcome and will be considered on a case-by-case basis.

 In regions where the formal philanthropic sector as a whole is undeveloped, and where there may be only one or two community foundations, we would regard networking among and building linkages between different types of local grantmaking foundation – particularly in the areas of skills development and the overall strengthening of the sector – to be of strategic value.